PierrickPochelu/Benchmark_Anomaly_Detection_On_Timeseries/README.md

 # OFFLINE STRATEGY - EXPERIMENTAL RESULTS

 Let's compare a simple strategy on all datasets.
 It consists to used the normed signal frame-per-frame to IsolationForest.
-The length of frames is 128 values and 15% of signals is used as unsupervised training ("unsupervised" but we know there is no anomaly in the training split).
+The length of frames is 128 values, and 15% of the time series are used as unsupervised training ("unsupervised" but we know there is no anomaly in the training split).

 ```python
 import os